Quick Stats

 The foundation's grantmaking is driven by Joseph Moglia's personal connections and philanthropic interests.
 Based on public information about the foundation's activities:

-However, it's important to emphasize that there is no documented process for organizations to proactively "get on the radar" of this foundation, as all grantmaking decisions are made internally by the trustees.
+However, it's important to emphasise that there is no documented process for organisations to proactively "get on the radar" of this foundation, as all grantmaking decisions are made internally by the trustees.

 Decision Timeline